 _____ Network Resource Interconnection Service

-4. _____ Check here only if Interconnection Customer requesting Network Resource Interconnection Service also seeks to have its Generating Facility studied for Energy Resource Interconnection Service
+4. _____ Check here only if Interconnection Customer requesting Network Resource Interconnection Service also seeks to have its Generating Facility studied for Energy Resource Interconnection Service (For Serial Interconnection Study Process Only)

 5. Interconnection Customer provides the following information for a proposed new Large Generating Facility, an increase to generating capacity or a Material Modification of an existing Generating Facility, or for Provisional Service related to an existing Interconnection Request or Interconnection Agreement.
 For Surplus Interconnection Service, the applicant provides the following information for the Surplus Generator that plans to utilize the Surplus Interconnection Service offered at the existing Large Generator Interconnection Customer’s Point of Interconnection.